Rupprecht, Crown Prince of Bavaria: Second World War

 Rupprecht was forced into exile in Italy in December 1939 (the last straw being the confiscation of Schloß Leutstetten by the Nazis) where he stayed as a guest of King Victor Emmanuel, residing mostly in Florence.
 He and his family were barred from returning to Germany.
 He continued to harbor the idea of the restoration of the Bavarian monarchy, in a possible union with Austria as an independent Southern Germany.
 In a memorandum in May 1943, he voiced his opinion that Germany would be completely defeated in the war and hoped to spare the German people from the worst when the Nazi regime finally fell.
 He even mentioned his ambition for the German crown, which had been held by the House of Wittelsbach in the past.

 In October 1944, when Germany occupied Hungary, Rupprecht's wife and children were captured, while he, still in Italy, evaded arrest.
 They were first imprisoned in the Sachsenhausen concentration camp at Oranienburg, Brandenburg.
 In April 1945, they were moved to the Dachau concentration camp, where they were liberated by the United States Army.
 Antonia never recovered completely from the captivity, and died in 1954 in Switzerland, having vowed never to return to Germany after her ordeal.
 She was buried in Rome but her heart was, complying with Wittelsbach tradition, enshrined in the Gnadenkapelle (Chapel of the Miraculous Image) at Altötting.

-Post war
+Post-war

 Rupprecht continued to advocate the restoration of the Bavarian monarchy upon his return but found no support from the US occupation authorities who, however, treated him courteously.
-General Dwight D. Eisenhower provided a special plane to fly him back to Munich in September 1945 and he returned to Schloss Leutstetten.
+General Dwight D. Eisenhower provided a special plane to fly him back to Munich in September 1945 and he returned to Schloß Leutstetten.

 Of the 170 members of the Bavarian parliament, 70 declared themselves to be monarchists in September 1954, a clear sign of support for the Crown Prince.